Richard-Weiss/Bing-Creator-Image-Downloader/README.md

 ### Addendum
 It should take about ~30-90 seconds to download 1500 images from my testing.
 Each image contains the original prompt and image link as EXIF Metadata in the `UserComment` field in a JSON format.
+The `Default` value in the `COLLECTIONS_TO_INCLUDE` property is the `Saved images` collection, however because the title is translated for the user this workaround has to be used.
 If you encounter any errors or warnings in your log, please open a new issue.